-Electricity Mains Supply.
-The electrical installation comprises 13 amp power points and the cable where visible was of pvc clad type.
-The electrical meter and modern circuit breaker unit are contained within the cupboard off the Bedroom.
+Electricity Mains electricity is connected.
+The electricity meter and consumer unit are located within the hall cupboard.
 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.